electricimp/imp-central-impt/TestingGuide.md

 By default, the tool searches for all test files according to the file names and/or patterns specified in the [test configuration](#test-configuration).
 The search starts from the test project home and includes all subdirectories.
 The tool looks for all test cases in the found files.
 All test methods in all found test cases are considered as tests for execution.
 For a particular run you may select a subset of test files, test cases, test methods by specifying `--tests` option.
 See the details [here](#running-selective-tests).

+Every selected test file is a source for build (Deployment).
+Finally, there are as many different builds as the number of the selected test files for execution.
+Test files (builds) run in an arbitrary order.

-The selected tests are executed in an arbitrary order. (**TODO** tests? test cases? or test files?).
-The tests run on all devices which are currently assigned to the Device Group specified in the [test configuration](#test-configuration).
-First - all tests run on one device, then - on a second one, etc. (**TODO** correct?)
-The order of devices - **TODO** - maybe explain all the above using a test session term (?)
+Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) one by one - on one device, then on the second one, etc. Devices are chosen in an arbitrary order.
+A test file (build) running on one device is called a test session.
+After the build finished on the last device, the next test file (build) starts running on the same set of devices, again one by one.

+A build includes the selected set of test cases and tests from a selected test file.
+It may be all test cases with all tests or a subset of test cases / subset of tests as [defined](#running-selective-tests) by `--tests` option.
+The selected test cases are executed in an arbitrary order.
+The selected tests of a test case are executed in an arbitrary order.

 Every test is treated as failed if an error has been thrown.
 Otherwise the test is treated as passed.
-**TODO** - Explain about test-on-fail, timeout, allow-disconnect.
+If at least one test in a test session fails, the test session is treated as failed.

+If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, the whole tests execution is stopped after the first failed test.
+If a timeout occurs during a test, the whole tests execution is stopped irrespective of the `stop-on-fail` setting.
+The timeout is defined in the [test configuration](#test-configuration).

 You may clear the [Builder cache](#builder-cache) by `--clear-cache` option.
 The cache, if existed, will be deleted before running the tests.
 And, if the Builder cache is enabled in the [test configuration](#test-configuration), it will be re-created during the tests running.